dreamfactorysoftware/platform-wiki/setup-guide/4-setup-alternative-data-stores/Setting-up-alternative-data-stores.md

 If you wish to analyse your data using a wider range of tools (e.g. BI tools like [ChartIO] [chartio]), you will want to load your data into a columnar database like Infobright to support enable use of these tools.

 The [StorageLoader] [storage-loader-setup] is an application to make it simple to keep an updated copy of your data in multiple data sources including Infobright.
-Setting up SnowPlow so that you can maintain a copy of your data in a database like Infobright is a two step process:
+Setting up Snowplow so that you can maintain a copy of your data in a database like Infobright is a two step process:

 1. [Create a database and table in Infobright for the data] [setup-infobright]
 2. Setup the [StorageLoader] [storage-loader-setup] so that it regularly updates that table with the latest data from S3

 <a name="datastores" />
-## Setting up SnowPlow to work with additional data stores
+## Setting up Snowplow to work with additional data stores

-Select the appropriate option below to walk through the steps necessary to setup SnowPlow with the following data stores:
+Select the appropriate option below to walk through the steps necessary to setup Snowplow with the following data stores:

-1. [Set up Redshift to work with SnowPlow] [setup-redshift]
+1. [Set up Redshift to work with Snowplow] [setup-redshift]
-2. [Set up Infobright to work with SnowPlow] [setup-infobright]
+2. [Set up Infobright to work with Snowplow] [setup-infobright]
-3. Setup SkyDB to work with SnowPlow (coming soon)
+3. Setup SkyDB to work with Snowplow (coming soon)

 **After** you have setup one or more of the above databases, you need to:

-* [Set up the StorageLoader to regularly transfer SnowPlow data into your new store] [storage-loader-setup]
+* [Set up the StorageLoader to regularly transfer Snowplow data into your new store] [storage-loader-setup]

 [emr]: http://aws.amazon.com/elasticmapreduce/
 [infobright]: http://www.infobright.org/